Friends of the Israel Defense Forces: Public profile and reception

 Media coverage regularly highlights large-scale gala fundraising and capital projects, as well as collaborations with Israeli institutions.
 In 2024 Israeli press reported on plans for a national mental health and resilience center for soldiers in Netanya, a project aligned with donor-funded resilience priorities.

 Criticism and controversy

 FIDF fundraising events have been the focus of protests by anti-war and Palestinian-solidarity groups, notably at the Hiller Aviation Museum in San Carlos, California, in November 2023.
 Local outlets documented hundreds to more than one thousand protesters and a significant police presence outside the gala.
+FIDF has also been accused of projecting extreme Zionist views, including publishing Greater Israel materials.
+The FIDF also drew criticizm for promoting controversial IDF Unit 8200 analyst Eliyahu Yossian, who had previously claimed that "there are no innocents in Gaza" and that Israel should attack Gaza "with the aim of revenge, zero morality, maximum corpses".